Mitzpe Yeriho: Demographics

 In 2009, the population of Mitzpe Yeriho grew at an annual rate of 5.6%.
 As of 2010, over 450 families reside in Mitzpe Yeriho.

 Environment

 In 1999, Mitzpe Yeriho was found to be a "radon-prone" area.
 Such an area is defined as one in which the radon concentration is more than 10 times the national average in more than one percent of the homes in the area.

 Economy

 The community is home to several businesses including an electronics facility, and also serves tourism in the nearby Wadi Qelt nature reserve and its Byzantine-era Saint George Monastery and Hasmonean-era Kypros fortress.
 It also hosts the Nof Harden wedding hall.

+The community's views of the Jordan Valley and proximity to Jerusalem make it a popular vacation destination for Jerusalemites.